 Research shows that by the year 2035, close to 600 million people will be living with diabetes.
-The growing concern of diabetes has prompted scientists to find new and better ways to manage the disease and to help those dealing with it live normal, healthy lives.
-One of the methods scientists are using to manage diabetes is through dieting.
-One such diet is the Mediterranean diet.
+The growing concern of diabetes has prompted scientists to find new and better ways to manage it and help those dealing with it live normal, healthy lives.
+One of the methods scientists are using to manage diabetes is through dieting, and one such diet is the Mediterranean diet.

 The diet came about as a result of research conducted in countries in the Mediterranean area.
 The researchers undertook to study the eating patterns and traditions of the residents after discovering that people in the region had a much lower risk of cardiovascular diseases and experienced decreased mortality.
 In this article, we take a look at the Mediterranean Diet for Type 2 Diabetes.
 What does it consist of, and how it can help people living with the disease?